awused/aw-fm/README.md

   * Changes the target for later commands from whatever the active tab was when the script was called to whatever the active tab is currently.
   * Only useful in the context of custom actions or `Script` calls.
+* `ReloadActions`
+  * Reloads and re-parses custom actions from the configured directory.
+  * This is not needed for every update to custom actions, it's only necessary when custom actions are added, removed, or their settings are changed.

 ### External Executable Environment